Terms and Conditions for Users

 4.4 Foreground IP arising from a joint activity and/or by the personnel of both Parties shall be jointly owned as Joint IP.
 Their share in the Foreground IP shall be determined in accordance with the significance of the respective inventive contribution to the Joint IP and Parties shall conclude a joint ownership agreement regarding the terms thereof.
 Upon finishing the experiment Joint IP shall be received by the Parties in identical form.
 Each Party hereby shall use non-exclusively and royalty-free, Joint IP, for carrying out the experiment.

-4.6 Before beginning a research activity, you must disclose any knowledge of an intellectual property claim that may be infringed by the proposed work.
+4.6 Before beginning a research activity, Users must disclose any knowledge of an intellectual property claim that may be infringed by the proposed work.
 This includes knowledge of infringed patents, trademarks and copyrights.
-In case of research activity, involves the use of Third-Party IP, you must ensure that you have the necessary rights to do so.
+In case of research activity, involves the use of Third-Party IP, Users must ensure that they have the necessary rights to do so.

 5. Publication and Acknowledgement

-5.1 BBMRI-ERIC and the Service Provider(s) are committed to strengthening research, technology development, and innovation in Europe by ensuring the widest possible dissemination of and access to RI’s results, including open access to the scientific publications derived from publicly-funded research conducted at the Service Provider’s facilities.
+5.1 Service Provider(s) are committed to strengthening research, technology development, and innovation in Europe by ensuring the widest possible dissemination of and access to RI’s results, including open access to the scientific publications derived from publicly-funded research conducted at the Service Provider’s facilities.

-5.2 By accepting these Terms and Conditions, the you granted access to the Service Provider(s) to:
+5.2 By accepting these Terms and Conditions, the Users granted access to the Service Provider(s) agree to:

-- Give all publications arising from research carried out at the Service Provider within the repository set up by your university or institution, if any
+- Give all publications arising from research carried out at the Service Provider within the repository set up by User’s university or institution, if any

 - Provide information without undue delay to BBMRI-ERIC on the publication, including the complete reference and the abstract of all papers appearing in print, and resulting from the use of Service Provider’s instruments and expertise,